secure-systems-lab/code-style-guidelines/README.md

 ```

-    General Variable Names
+### General Variable Names ###

-      Should be the same as function names, always use lower case, using
+Should be the same as function names, always use lower case, using an
-      an underscore if a separation is needed, such as: popanitem or pop_an_item
+underscore if a separation is needed, such as: popanitem or pop_an_item

-    Constants
+### Constants ###

-      Variables which are set once and never change value should be all
+Variables which are set once and never change value should be all upper case,
-      upper case, if a seperator is needed use an underscore.
+if a seperator is needed use an underscore.

-    Exception Names
+### Exception Names ###

-      Because exceptions should be classes, the class naming convention
+Because exceptions should be classes, the class naming convention applies here.
-      applies here.
-However, you should use the suffix "Error" on your
+However, you should use the suffix "Error" on your exception names (if the
-      exception names (if the exception actually is an error).
+exception actually is an error).

-    Global Variable Names
+### Global Variable Names ###

-      (Let's hope that these variables are meant for use inside one module
+(Let's hope that these variables are meant for use inside one module only.)
-      only.)
 The conventions are about the same as those for functions.

 If you can do it without globals in an intelligent way, then don't use globals.
 When you must use globals then explain why you need to use globals.
-An example
+An
-      that uses globals in a good way is a program that keeps a cache.
+example that uses globals in a good way is a program that keeps a cache.

-    Function Names
+### Function Names ###

-      Function names should be lowercase, with words separated by underscores
+Function names should be lowercase, with words separated by underscores as
-      as necessary to improve readability.
+necessary to improve readability.

-      !mixedCase is allowed only in contexts where that's already the
+!mixedCase is allowed only in contexts where that's already the prevailing
-      prevailing style (e.g. threading.py), to retain backwards compatibility.
+style (e.g. threading.py), to retain backwards compatibility.

-    Function and method arguments
+### Function and method arguments ###

 Always use 'self' for the first argument to instance methods.

-      If a function argument's name clashes with a reserved keyword, it is
+If a function argument's name clashes with a reserved keyword, it is generally
-      generally better to append a single trailing underscore rather than use
+better to append a single trailing underscore rather than use an abbreviation
-      an abbreviation or spelling corruption.
-Thus "print_" is better than
+or spelling corruption.
+Thus "print_" is better than "prnt".
+(Perhaps better
-      "prnt".
-(Perhaps better is to avoid such clashes by using a synonym.)
+is to avoid such clashes by using a synonym.)

 ## Programming Recommendations ##

-    - Comparisons to singletons like None should always be done with
+Comparisons to singletons like None should always be done with 'is' or 'is
-      'is' or 'is not', never the equality operators.
+not', never the equality operators.

-      Also, beware of writing "if x" when you really mean "if x is not None"
+Also, beware of writing "if x" when you really mean "if x is not None" -- e.g.
-      -- e.g. when testing whether a variable or argument that defaults to
+when testing whether a variable or argument that defaults to None was set to
-      None was set to some other value.
-The other value might have a type
+some other value.
+The other value might have a type (such as a container) that
-      (such as a container) that could be false in a boolean context!
+could be false in a boolean context!

-    - Use class-based exceptions.
+### Use class-based exceptions ###

-      String exceptions in new code are forbidden, because this language
+String exceptions in new code are forbidden, because this language feature is
-      feature is being removed in Python 2.6.
+being removed in Python 2.6.

-      Modules or packages should define their own domain-specific base
+Modules or packages should define their own domain-specific base exception
-      exception class, which should be subclassed from the built-in Exception
+class, which should be subclassed from the built-in Exception class.
+Always
-      class.
-Always include a class docstring.
+include a class docstring.
 E.g.:

 ```python
 class MessageError(Exception):
   """Base class for errors in the email package."""
 ```

 Class naming conventions apply here, although you should add the suffix
 "Error" to your exception classes, if the exception is an error.
 Non-error exceptions need no special suffix.

-    - When raising an exception, use "raise !ValueError('message')" instead of
+When raising an exception, use "raise !ValueError('message')" instead of
 the older form "raise !ValueError, 'message'".

 The paren-using form is preferred because when the exception arguments
 are long or include string formatting, you don't need to use line
 continuation characters thanks to the containing parentheses.

-    - When catching exceptions, mention specific exceptions
+When catching exceptions, mention specific exceptions
 whenever possible instead of using a bare 'except:' clause.

 For example, use:

 ```python
 try: